27th February 2025

 Fay Kepidou, Training & Support Manager, Addiction Family Support

-In this keynote, Addiction Family Support will present their innovative 5-step model, designed specifically to meet the needs of the communities they serve.
-The model integrates evidence-based practices with a deep understanding of the unique challenges faced by families affected by addiction, aiming to increase the impact of their support services.
-This session will provide valuable insights into creating and implementing evidence-based models that not only enhance service delivery but also foster sustainable, positive outcomes for vulnerable populations.
+In this keynote, Addiction Family Support presented their innovative adaptation of the original 5-Step Method, specifically designed to support individuals bereaved by addiction.
+This adapted model integrates evidence-based practices with a deep understanding of the unique challenges faced by those grieving a loss due to substance use.
+The session provided valuable insights into the process of adapting and implementing evidence-based models to enhance service delivery and foster sustainable, positive outcomes for bereaved individuals and their communities.

 10:50 - 11:05 | Understanding Suicidal Behaviour: The Integrated Motivational-Volitional Model